 Single-use plastics are out, reusables are in!
 Re-use for Good is proud to have phased out single-use plastic beverage bottles from all SFU campuses.
 Join us in sending the message that single-use plastics belong in the past by BYOB (bring your own bottle).
 Enjoy fresh water on tap at one of our 168 water refill stations across all three campuses.

 Choose to Re-use for Good

-Re-use for Good.
-Re-use for Good is an SFU Zero-Waste initiative to implement and promote reusable alternatives to SUPPs.
-In building reusable alternatives infrastructure, Re-use for Good is reducing the quantity of SUPPs where possible across all dining locations.
+Re-use for Good is an SFU Zero Waste Initiative to implement and promote reusable alternatives to single-use plastics and disposable products (SUPPs).
+While building infrastructure for reusable alternatives, Re-use for Good is reducing the quantity of SUPPs where possible across all dining locations.